-The Music Department provides a supportive learning environment that promotes the attainment of knowledge and artistic expression within a broad cultural context serving the University and surrounding community with a variety of cultural opportunities and educational activities.
+The Music Department provides a supportive learning environment that promotes the attainment of knowledge and artistic expression within a broad musical contexts at the University and surrounding community with a variety of performance opportunities and educational activities.

 In addition to academic courses of study the Music Department offers a wide variety of performing ensembles in which majors and non-majors participate.